TanyaaAndreeva/playwright-test-book-catalog/README.md

 # Playwright Test - Online Book Library

 This project was created during a lecture while learning **Playwright** for end-to-end testing.
-It is based on exercises provided by my lecto, and most of the code was written with their guidance.
+It is based on exercises provided by my lecturer, and most of the code was written with their guidance.

 ## About the Project
 The project is a test automation setup for an **Online Book Library** web application.
 It uses Playwright to automate and verify different functionalities of the app.